-Here are tips on how to identify, control, and get rid of the squash vine borer.
+Are your squash plants suddenly struggling?
+It could be the work of a squash vine borer.
+Here are tips on how to identify, control, and get rid of the squash vine borer!

 What are Squash Vine Borers?

 It can be so disappointing when your squash is thriving and suddenly starts to wilt.
 The culprit is probably the squash vine borer.
-The plants wilt because larvae is boring within the lower part of the stems.
+The plants wilt because larvae is boring (burrowing) into the lower part of the stems.

-Squash vine borers attack squash, zucchini, pumpkins, and gourds.
+Found throughout the eastern United States, squash vine borers attack squash, zucchini, pumpkins, and gourds.
 They prefer Hubbard squash and are not as fond of butternut squash.
-Cucumbers and melons are not usually an issue.
+Other cucurbits, like cucumbers and melons, are not usually affected.

 The borers overwinter in soil as pupae in cocoons.
-When the adult clearwing moths emerge in early to midsummer, they lay eggs singly or in small groups at the base of stems.
-The eggs will hatch within 1 to 2 weeks after being laid.
+When the adult clearwing moths emerge in early to mid-summer, they lay eggs singly or in small groups at the base of plant stems.
+The eggs will hatch within 1 to 2 weeks of being laid.
 The larvae will then bore into stems to feed for about 2 to 4 weeks; sometimes they may also bore into the fruit.
-In northern areas, there is one generation per year; in southern areas, there may be 2 generations.
+In northern areas of North America, there is one generation per year; in southern areas, there may be 2 generations.